… or repairs mayhem … sort of

 As a lazy bastard, I’ve found out that very often I can get away with a quick replacement of a most suspicious element instead of dull measuring or analysis.

-The downside is that from time to time I find myself in a loop which is hard to escape.
+The downside is that from time to time I find myself in a loop that is hard to escape.
 That was exactly the case this time 😀

 I should have started with RAM chips.
 Seriously, RAM CHIPS FIRST !!!!